w3f/polkadot-wiki/docs/learn/learn-accounts.md

 call, in this case a balance transfer from multisig CDE to Frank's account.
 When doing this, Charlie will have to deposit `DepositBase + (2 * DepositFactor) = 20.152 DOT` while he waits for either Dan or Eleanor also to approve the balance transfer call using the `approveAsMulti` or the `asMulti` extrinsics.

 If Dan submits the `approveAsMulti` extrinsic, he approves Charlie's call but he passes on the final approval to Eleanor.
 So, although the multisig has threshold 2, in this case all 3/3 signatories need to participate in the transaction approval.
 Eleanor will need to submit a `asMulti` or `approveAsMulti` extrinsic to transfer funds from CDE to Frank.

 Alternatively, Dan or Eleanor can just submit a `asMulti` extrinsic after Charlie to transfer the funds.
 In this case, 2/3 signatories will participate in the transaction approval.
-The accounts that approve Charlie's call will not need to place the deposit, and Charlie will receive his deposit back once the transfer is successful or canceled.
+The accounts approving Charlie's call will not need to place the deposit, and Charlie will receive his deposit back once the transfer is successful or canceled.
 To cancel the transaction, Dan or Eleanor can use the `cancelAsMulti` extrinsic.

 Note that multisigs are deterministic, which means that multisig addresses are generated from the addresses of signers and threshold of the multisig wallet.
 No matter the order of the signatories' accounts the multisig will have always the same address because accounts' addresses are sorted in ascending order.